LearnersGuild/curriculum-app/modules/Super-Simple-Testing/README.md

 # Super Simple Testing

 In this module we'll explore simple, manual ways you can test your code.
-This is meant to be a precursur to testing your code with testing libraries like `Mocha` or `Jasmine`.
+This is meant to be a precursor to testing your code with testing libraries like `Mocha` or `Jasmine`.

 ## Skills

-- [ ] can describe what a test is
+- Can describe what a test is
-- [ ] can use `console.assert` to write simple tests
+- Can use `console.assert()` to write simple tests
+- Can write a function to test another function
+- Can write a test script to test one or more functions in source code file
+- Can run tests in a console
+- Can run tests from a command shell

 ## Exercises

-A corner stone of all testing is assertions.
+A cornerstone of all testing is assertions.
 The value of all tests comes down to asserting what should be true and failing the test if any of your assertions are not true.